The workplace and knowing your rights

 Featured image of Rebecca Armstrong on medical retirement

-The session will cover the most commonly asked about topics and give you the information you need for navigating difficult situations with your employers and ensure you have the right support in your workplace.
+The session will cover the most commonly asked about topics, give you the information you need for navigating difficult situations with your employers and ensure you have the right support in your workplace.
 These will include

 • What is a reasonable adjustment and how to get one?